-The Kennedy half-dollar series provides some well known and some obscure mint errors and varieties.
-Although this series features one of the most popular presidents in United States history, demand for these coins is fairly high.
-Because half dollars have not circulated consistently in U.S. commerce, they are abundantly available at most coin dealers and on the Internet.
-Finding nice circulated or beautifully uncirculated specimens should not be a problem.
+The Kennedy half-dollar series provides some well-known and obscure mint errors and varieties.
+Although this series features one of the most popular presidents in United States history, demand for these coins is pretty high.
+In addition, because half dollars have not circulated consistently in U.S. commerce, they are abundantly available at most coin dealers and on the Internet.
+Therefore, finding nice circulated or beautifully uncirculated specimens should not be a problem.

 Most older collectors remember the day in November 1963 when President Kennedy was assassinated.
-The United States Mint released the first coins in 1964 and people scrambled to get a souvenir to remember this popular president.
-The mint produced more than 273 million coins at the Philadelphia mint and more than 156 million coins at the Denver mint facility.
+The United States Mint released the first coins in 1964, and people scrambled to get a souvenir to remember this popular president.
+The mint produced more than 273 million coins at the Philadelphia mint and more than 156 million at the Denver mint facility.

 The best-known variety is the 1964 Proof Heavily Accented Hair variety.
-Given the low demand for Kennedy half-dollar errors and varieties, most are extremely affordable for collectors of all means.
+Given the low demand for Kennedy half-dollar errors and varieties, most are highly affordable for collectors of all means.
 A careful search of the Internet or inquiry at your local coin dealer will yield several examples for you to evaluate.

 Kennedy Half-Dollar Errors and Varieties